 In Sept of 2014, her husband Roy and their daughter were in a rear end collision and another in Sept 2015, just as they were really very close to finishing treatment for the first whiplash.

 Severe whiplash has put both of them in pain which makes it very hard to give Jenny the full attention she needs.

-The challenges of paralysis are overwhelming for anyone and Jenny has exhibited a tremendous amount of courage through this whole battle.
+The challenges of paralysis and major illness are overwhelming for anyone and Jenny has exhibited a tremendous amount of courage through this whole battle.

 Her life and her families lives have been put on hold.
 For how long we don't know.